São João das Missões: Municipal Human Development Index

-Note that at last count Brazil had 5,561 municipalities while Minas Gerais still had 853.
+At last count Brazil had 5,561 municipalities while Minas Gerais still had 853.

 The above figures can be compared with those of Poços de Caldas, which had an MHDI of .841, the highest in the state of Minas Gerais.
 The highest MHDI in the country (2000) was São Caetano do Sul in the state of São Paulo with an MHDI of .919.
 More up-to-date data from 2004 show that the lowest in that year was Manari in the state of Pernambuco with an MHDI of .467 out of a total of 5504 municipalities in the country as of 2004.
 At last count Brazil had 5,561 municipalities so this might have changed at the time of this writing.